Regulators approve changes modernizing the Community Reinvestment Act

 Interagency information about the CRA is available from the Federal Financial Institutions Examination Council.

-The regulations that implement the CRA were revised substantially in 1995, reviewed in 2002, and significantly revised in 2005.
+The regulations that implement the CRA were revised substantially in 1995, reviewed in 2002, revised in 2005, and again substantially updated in 2023.

 How do fair lending laws and the Community Reinvestment Act interact?

 The fair lending laws and the CRA view lending through two different lenses: one focused on protected classes and one focused on income level.
 Yet despite the distinction, the laws can work in concert to promote more equal access to credit.
 Learn more in our March 2018 feature, Fair lending laws and the CRA: Complementary tools for increasing equitable access to credit.